slott56/slott56.github.io/Pelican/content/blog/2007/01/2007_01_12-what_a_data_warehouse_can_never_do.rst

 The cryptic
 transaction is the worst thing to ferret out.
-Let's say we have two applications, B and C which each do parts of a business function.
+Let's say we have two applications, B and C, which each do parts of a business function.
 Further, each has it's little quirks, and we periodically must reconcile B and C's results against each other.
 How do we do this reconciliation when the two applications are largely disjoint except where they have to be